virajbhutada/Speech-Emotion-Recognition/README.md

 3. **Complete Codebase:** A comprehensive codebase, including signal processing scripts, machine learning algorithms, and related tools used in model development.

-4. **User Guide:** A user guide providing clear instructions for utilizing the speech emotion recognition system effectively.
+4. **User Guide:** A user guide provides clear instructions for effectively utilizing the speech-emotion recognition system.

 5. **Evaluation Reports:** Evaluation reports showcasing the model's accuracy, performance, and capability to recognize different emotions in speech.